-Digital technologies (DTs), including cell phones, artificial intelligence (AI), robotics, the Internet of Things (IoT), automation, and others are altering people's social and economic lives, as well as the nature of work itself (Mulrean, 2020; Ticona, 2022),.
-Assessing these technologies in various sectors of the economy reveals a broad range of applications in mining, agriculture, services, manufacturing, financial services, and health care, among many others (Gaus & Hoxtell, 2019).
-While DTs are expected to boost productivity, provide better services, and improve user satisfaction, they are likely to disrupt the labor market by replacing previously human-only jobs in these sectors, resulting in wage cuts and increased inequality (Abdychev et al., 2018).
-For many industrialized economies where labour supply has been stagnant or decreasing, automation is a viable solution to the limited workforce challenge (Gaus & Hoxtell, 2019).
-In contrast, the complexities of the African context make the situation in Sub-Saharan Africa (SSA) and the West and Central African (WCA) sub-region starkly different (Lam et al., 2019).
+Digital technologies (DTs), including cell phones, artificial intelligence (AI), robotics, the Internet of Things (IoT), and automation, are altering people's social and economic lives, as well as the nature of work (Mulrean, 2020; Ticona, 2022).
+Assessing these technologies in various sectors of the economy reveals a broad range of applications in mining, agriculture, services, manufacturing, finance, and healthcare, among others (Gaus & Hoxtell, 2019).
+While DTs are expected to boost productivity, provide better services, and improve user satisfaction, they are likely to disrupt the labor market by replacing human-only jobs in these sectors, resulting in wage cuts and increased inequality (Abdychev et al., 2018).
+For many industrialized economies where labor supply has been stagnant or decreasing, automation is a viable solution to the limited workforce challenge (Gaus & Hoxtell, 2019).
+In contrast, the complexities of the African context make the situation in SSA and the WCA sub-region starkly different (Lam et al., 2019).

 The interplay between technological advances, climate change impacts, and global economic integration is expected to transform the future of work in Africa, including the WCA sub-region; however, the precise nature of this change remains unclear (Abdychev et al., 2018; Cilliers, 2021).
-This uncertainty stems from the various developmental challenges faced by the countries in the sub-region such as, the large informal work landscape and the smaller manufacturing base (Hien, 2023; World Bank, 2022), the prevalence of rural poverty among women and young people who have less access to employment opportunities, land, and financial resources (Diagana, 2021; Foresight Africa, 2015), the high vulnerability of the sub-region to climate change impacts (Adeola et al., 2024; Awiti, 2022), having the youngest growing population in the world (World Bank, 2022), and the poorest human capital outcomes (World Bank, 2021).
-Despite these challenges, experts anticipate that the uptake of digital technologies in SSA and the sub-region may create more employment opportunities for the fast-growing youthful workforce, instead of displacing workers over the coming years (Abdychev et al., 2018; Morgante & Wallace-Stephens, 2021; World Bank, 2019).
+This uncertainty stems from the various developmental challenges which countries in the sub-region face, including the large informal work landscape and the smaller manufacturing base (Hien, 2023; World Bank, 2022); the prevalence of rural poverty among women and young people who have less access to employment opportunities, land, and financial resources (Diagana, 2021; Foresight Africa, 2015); the high vulnerability of the sub-region to climate change impacts (Adeola et al., 2024; Awiti, 2022); having the youngest growing population in the world (World Bank, 2022); and having the poorest human capital outcomes (World Bank, 2021).
+Despite these challenges, experts anticipate the uptake of digital technologies in SSA and the subregion will create more employment opportunities for the fast-growing youthful workforce, instead of displacing workers over the coming years (Abdychev et al., 2018; Morgante & Wallace-Stephens, 2021; World Bank, 2019).

-Furthermore, digital technology adoption can help businesses reduce their costs and prices, enabling them to expand their production and employment across all sectors, while access to internet and mobile apps can help low-skilled workers to learn better farming practices or sell more effectively in markets in Agri-based economies.
-All these innovations have been possible because many African countries have been able to adopt and adapt to the new DTs, helping them to leapfrog infrastructure while creating emerging sectors, particularly in services.
+Furthermore, DT adoption can help businesses to reduce their costs and prices, enabling them to expand production and employment across all sectors, while access to internet and mobile apps can help low-skilled workers to learn better farming practices or sell more effectively in markets in agribased economies.
+All these innovations have been possible because many African countries have adopted and adapted to the new DTs, helping them to leapfrog infrastructure while creating emerging sectors, particularly in services.
 Leapfrogging occurs when countries skip intermediate stages of technology that other countries have traditionally encountered during their development processes (UNCTAD, 2018).
-According to Abdychev et al(2018) African countries leapfrogged fixed telephone lines to mobile telecommunications; a move necessitated by the low fixed costs and minimal infrastructure requirements of mobile networks.
-In the early 2000s, countries like Côte d'Ivoire, Gambia, Ghana, and Mali had less than three fixed-telephone subscriptions per 100 inhabitants, which was well below the global average of 23.1.
+According to Abdychev et al. (2018), African countries leapfrogged fixed telephone lines to mobile telecommunications; a move necessitated by the low fixed costs and minimal infrastructure requirements of mobile networks.
+In the early 2000s, such countries as Côte d'Ivoire, Gambia, Ghana, and Mali had less than three fixed telephone subscriptions per 100 inhabitants, which was well below the global average of 23.1.
 Mobile subscriptions were also marginal in these countries (UNCTAD, 2018).
-However, according to

-UNCTAD (2018), by the year 2017, these countries had bypassed the landline infrastructure and reached levels of mobile subscriptions that were above the global average.
+However, according to UNCTAD (2018), by 2017, these countries had bypassed the landline infrastructure and reached levels of mobile subscriptions above the global average.